-Pursuant to Section 15a of the WpHG, management (directors) and persons closely related thereto are legally obliged to disclose the acquisition or disposal of shares of Fraport or any financial instruments related thereto, if the value of the transactions undertaken exceeds the sum of €5,000 within one calendar year.
-The notifications in this respect are disclosed by Fraport without delay.
-Fraport also monitors the new requirements in the area of directors' dealings that will enter into force during fiscal year 2016 as a result of the Market Abuse Regulation and will update its internal guidelines accordingly.
+Pursuant to Article 19 of the Market Abuse Regulation (MAR) (replaces the former regulation in Section 15a of the WpHG, which has been repealed, from June 2, 2016), management (directors) and persons closely related thereto are legally obliged to disclose the acquisition or disposal of shares of Fraport AG or any financial instruments related thereto, if the value of the transactions undertaken exceeds the sum of €5,000 within one calendar year.
+The notifications in this respect are immediately disclosed by Fraport AG.